ABDOMINAL AORTIC ANEURYSM OVERVIEW

 - Occurs along with aneurysms in the iliac, femoral or popliteal arteries.

 Surgical risk — Surgery of any kind carries certain risks that vary from one person to another, depending upon the patient's general state of health.
-The surgical risk for repair of an abdominal aortic aneurysm increases with age and the presence of other health conditions.
+The surgical risk for repair of AAA increases with age and the presence of other health conditions.
 As examples, people who have other heart or lung diseases, and people who smoke are more likely to develop complications such as pneumonia and irregularities in their heart rates after surgery.
 In addition, older adults are more prone to develop problems (such as cardiac events and stroke) both during and after surgery.

 Surgery is done in an operating room while the patient is under general anesthesia, and generally takes four to six hours.
 After surgery, a patient is taken to the intensive care unit for monitoring.
 Several catheters are used, including a urinary catheter (to drain the bladder), an arterial catheter (to monitor blood pressure), a central venous catheter (to monitor pressures in the heart), an epidural catheter (to give pain medicine), and a nasogastric tube (a tube from the stomach to the nose that is initially used to keep the stomach empty).
 Patients are generally able to go home after four to seven days, and are able to resume normal activities in about four weeks.

-Endovascular stent graft — A less invasive surgical procedure called an endovascular stent graft has shown success in repairing AAAs.
+Endovascular stent graft — A less invasive surgical procedure called an endovascular stent graft has shown success in repairing AAA.
 It involves making an incision in the groin to expose the femoral artery, placing a wire in the vessel over which a variety of specialized catheters are used to pass a folded graft to the area of the aneurysm (figure 2).
 Dye is injected to guide the placement of a stent-graft device into the area of the aneurysm.
 Once the device is correctly positioned, the stent graft is unfolded and expanded with a balloon that pushes it up against the normal aortic wall.
 This type of graft is not sewn into place.
 Blood flows through the graft instead of the abnormally dilated aorta, which decreases the pulsations on the aortic wall.

 Comparing two methods of repair — Open surgery is a little riskier in the short term, but it fixes the problem for good.
 Endovascular repair is less risky in the short term, but it needs to be carefully followed.
 That’s because endovascular grafts sometimes slip out of place causing an endoleak or kinking the graft.
 Fixing these problems usually involves a simpler procedure than the first one.
 If your doctor offers you a choice between the two options, ask: